gooddata/gooddata-server-oauth2/README.md

 * **spring.security.oauth2.client.applogin.allow-redirect**
     * Defines which hostnames are allowed to be used in `redirectTo` param on `/appLogin` resource.
 When empty value is used it means that only relative URIs are allowed in `redirectTo`.
 If hostname is set to some schema+host+port (e.g. http://localhost:3000) then request can be redirected there.
     * defaults to empty value

+## Updating dependencies

+When updating project dependencies it is important to also update existing [attribution file](NOTICE.txt).
+To request new attribution file follow the guide described on Confluence _Licencing Compliance Review Process_ under section _Procedure / Standard flow_.